 The 39 deed-restricted low-income units will be priced to be affordable to households earning at or below 80% of the Area Median Income — approximately $90,000 per year for a family of four in Santa Barbara County (2025 figures).
 Based on standard affordability formulas, that translates to purchase prices in the range of $350,000 to $450,000.
 In a market where the median Carpinteria home sells for $1.4 million, these are the only for-sale homes that a teacher, firefighter, healthcare worker, or local service employee could realistically purchase.
 The project is partnering with People's Self-Help Housing to administer the affordable component.

-No. The project has been professionally studied for seal impacts by Dudek, an established environmental consulting firm.
+No. A biological resources report has been prepared which studied the potential impacts to the seal rookery.
+Based on the project’s distance from the seal rookery, no significant impacts are anticipated.
 All development is located north of the Union Pacific Railroad — approximately 600 feet from the bluff and rookery — with a permanent open space buffer in between.
 No development occurs on the southern parcel adjacent to the rookery.
 The proposed native vegetation restoration on that parcel will create a habitat screen that reduces visual and noise disturbance to seals.
-The study identified mitigation measures including coastal sage scrub restoration at a 3:1 ratio and a bluff vegetation screen that reduce construction and long-term impacts to less than significant.

 At 6.97 units per acre gross, The Farm is lower density than virtually every residential precedent in Carpinteria:

-Two product types.
+There are two product types.
 Single-family detached homes range from 3,146 to 3,504 square feet with five bedrooms across three floor plans.
 Townhomes range from 1,747 to 1,822 square feet with three bedrooms.
 All units are two stories.
 Each home includes a two-car garage.
-Architect: Bassenian Lagoni.
+The project architect is Bassenian Lagoni.

 Single-family detached lots are 45 feet by 90 feet — approximately 4,050 square feet.
 Townhomes are alley-loaded with a zero-lot-line configuration.
 For context, lots in the Arbol Verde / Concha Loma neighborhood average approximately 6,534 square feet.
 The Farm's SFD lots are smaller, but the project's gross density (6.97 u/ac) still aligns with what the 6-R-1 zone produces at build-out because of the 7.6-acre open space dedication.